roadmaus/Slyce_Invoice/README.md

 - 🎨 Theme support with light, dark, and system preferences

 ## TODO
-- Correct date handling when new year
+- ~~Correct date handling when new year~~
+- Fix windows related issues

 ## Installation